tonytins/cu/src/characters/anthony.md

 # Anthony Foxclaw

-Anthony is a blue fennec that interested in electronics, model railroading and comics.
+Anthony is a blue fennec that is interested in electronics, model railroading and comics.
 He is a [andromorph](../universe/andromorph.md) with a preference to more feminine bottoms.
 Anthony has a [tailmaw](../universe/tailmaw.md) named Fitz.